craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Push Daggers are *light* and *quick*.
 Once per rest, you may use this weapon's special ability;

 #### Longsword
 Longswords are straight, hilted blades.
-Being larger than the Shortsword, but smaller than the Broadsword or Claymore, the Longsword nestles perfectly into a niche of one- or two-handed versatility.
+Being larger than the Shortsword, but smaller than the Greatsword, the Longsword nestles perfectly into a niche of one- or two-handed versatility.

 Longswords deal 1d8 slashing damage.
 Longswords are *heavy* and *versatile (d10)*.
+Once per rest, you may use this weapon's special ability;

-#### Broadsword
+#### Greatsword
-Broadswords are large, straight, hilted blades.
+Broadswords are large, straight, hilted blades that must be wielded in two hands due to their size.

+Greatswords deal 2d8 slashing damage.
+Greatswords are *heavy* and *two-handed*.
+Once per rest, you may use this weapon's special ability;

+#### Rapier
+Rapiers are straight, thin, basket-hilted blades that are more effective

 #### Claymore
-#### Rapier
+Claymores are

 #### Sabre
 #### Hooksword
 #### Battleaxe